galaxyproject/galaxy-hub/content/events/gcc2022/index.md

     <img src="/images/events/gcc2022/schedule-slice.png" class="card-img-top" alt="Key Dates and Schedule" />
     <div class="card-header">Key Dates and Schedule</div>

-**[Registration](/events/gcc2022/register/) and [abstract submission](/events/gcc2022/abstracts/) are open**.
+**[Registration](/events/gcc2022/register/) is open**.
 Early registration provides significant discounts for all types of participants, especially students and post-docs.
 See the [Key Dates page](/events/gcc2022/key-dates/) for more.

 The **[draft conference schedule](https://gcc2022.sched.com/)** shows the dates and times of conference events, and includes other cool events happening in and around the Twin Cities.
 A **[summary is here](/events/gcc2022/schedule/)**.